myConsciousness/atproto.dart/website/docs/packages/atproto.md

 See **[API Supported Matrix](../api_support_matrix.md#atproto)** for whether or not authentication is required for each endpoint.
 :::

-If authentication is required, first create a session with the ATP server using your credentials with the `createSession` function.
+If authentication is required, first create a session with the ATP server using your credentials with the `.createSession` function.

-The credentials passed to the `createSession` function should be your handle or email address as `identifier` and your password or app password as `password`.
+The credentials passed to the `.createSession` function should be your handle or email address as `identifier` and your password or app password as `password`.

-Your credentials will be sent safely and securely to the ATP server when you execute the `createSession` function.
-And it will return a [`Session`](https://pub.dev/documentation/atproto/latest/atproto/Session-class.html) object with an access token once authentication is complete.
+Your credentials will be sent safely and securely to the ATP server when you execute the `.createSession` function.
+And it will return a **[`Session`](https://pub.dev/documentation/atproto_core/latest/atproto_core/Session-class.html)** object with an access token once authentication is complete.

 You then do not need to be particularly aware of the contents of the retrieved Session object, just pass it to the `.fromSession` constructor of **[ATProto](https://pub.dev/documentation/atproto/latest/atproto/ATProto-class.html)** to safely and securely create an instance of the **[ATProto](https://pub.dev/documentation/atproto/latest/atproto/ATProto-class.html)** object.